Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Setting and proposed methodology

 \begin{remark} \cite{wang2021} also observe that the spectral decomposition of a certain matrix that is derived from individual-specific estimators contains information on the latent group structure.
 However, there are several crucial differences between their and our approach.
 Most importantly, we explicitly take into account the uncertainty that is associated with individual-specific estimators while \cite{wang2021} work directly with raw estimators.
-Moreover, \cite{wang2021} do not apply spectral clustering directly but rather use certain eigenvectors as input to a binary segmentation algorithm. \end{remark}
+Moreover, \cite{wang2021} do not apply spectral clustering directly but rather use certain eigenvectors as input to a binary segmentation algorithm.
+For a simulation-based comparison with that method, see section~\ref{sec:simlog}.

-\begin{remark} The idea to use spectral clustering for grouping different entities also appeared in \cite{vandelft2021}.
+The idea to use spectral clustering for grouping different entities also appeared in \cite{vandelft2021}.
 The setting in the latter paper is very different from ours since \cite{vandelft2021} consider grouping locally stationary functional time series and do not take into account estimation uncertainty when constructing their dissimilarity measure between observations.
 Still, some parts of our theoretical analysis under high-level assumptions are related to theirs, additional comments on this can be found in Remark~\ref{rem:compmeth}. \end{remark} So far we discussed an algorithm for assigning individuals to $G^*$ groups for any given $G^*$.
 In some settings, $G^*$ will be chosen based on domain knowledge about the problem at hand.
-If no such knowledge is available, we propose to select the $G^*$ that maximizes the relative eigen--gap~\cite{von2007} of a modified graph Laplacian~$\tilde L.$ More precisely, consider the scaled dissimilarity~$\tilde V_{ij}:=\frac{2}{\sqrt{\log n\log T} }\hat V_{ij}.$ Use $\tilde V_{ij}$ as input to Algorithm~\ref{SpectralClustering} and obtain $\tilde L$ as output from step 3 of that algorithm.
+If no such knowledge is available, we propose to select the $G^*$ that maximizes the relative eigen--gap (\cite{von2007}) of a modified graph Laplacian~$\tilde L.$ More precisely, consider the scaled dissimilarity~$\tilde V_{ij}:=\frac{2}{\sqrt{\log n\log T} }\hat V_{ij}.$ Use $\tilde V_{ij}$ as input to Algorithm~\ref{SpectralClustering} and obtain $\tilde L$ as output from step 3 of that algorithm.
 Consider the values $\tilde\lambda_i:=1-\hat\lambda_i,i=1,\dots,n,$ with $\hat\lambda_1\le\cdots\le \hat\lambda_n$ denoting the ordered eigenvalues of $\tilde L$.
 The estimated number of groups is

 The motivation for using the scaling in $\tilde V_{ij}$ is that, under technical assumptions made later, this scaling ensures $\tilde V_{ij} \to 0$ for all $i,j$ in the same group.
 Without this scaling, the heuristic tends to have a small probability of not selecting a correct number of groups as $T$ increases.